ewsterrenburg/tamandua/content/GISWATER/swwm-giswater-3-creating-junctions.md

 >   * height to ground surface (Maximum depth at the junction (i.e., the distance from the invert to the ground surface) (feet or meters).
 If zero, then the distance from the invert to the top of the highest connecting link will be used. ).
 >   - ponded surface area when flooded (optional).
 >   - external inflow data (optional).
->
->    <cite>Dr. Anteater in "Ant Fugue" in Godel Escher Bach by Douglas R. Hofstadter</cite>

 For now, we keep it as simple as possible and leave the two optional attributes for later.
 However, there are some other attributes that may seem trivial, yet still require attention:

 *   Geometry
 *   X-coordinate
 *   Y-coordinate
 *   NodeID

-##SWMM GUI
+#EPA SWMM

-The GUI of EPA SWMM prodides two ways to create a new node.
+The graphical user interface of EPA SWMM prodides two ways to create a new node.
-It is possible to draw a new node on the map (which ) The other way .
+It is possible to draw a new node on the map, in which case the location where you click the map is used to determine the X- and Y-coordinate.
-If you supp
-(which in its turn is placed on the map based on the coordinates supplied).
+The other way around is to ..., in which case the location on the map where the junction is placed is determined based on the values supplied for the X- and Y-coordinate.
-A nodeID is automatically generated using an autoincrementor, yet can be replaced manually with any alphanumeric value.
+In both cases, a nodeID is automatically generated using an autoincrementor, with the prefixes and increment supplied in the project defaults (zie deel 2!).
-The constraint of unique nodeIDs is enforced by the software

-##GISWATER: QGIS as frontdoor
+It is possible to replace the automatically generated NodeID with your own value, yet each node should have an unique ID.
+This constrained is enforced by the software.

+#GISWATER: QGIS AS FRONTDOOR

-The GISWATER equivalent of drawing a junction in EPA SWMM directly, would b to add a feature to the junction layer of the created gis-project.
+The Giswater equivalent of drawing a junction in EPA SWMM directly, would be to draw a new feature in in the junction layer of the corresponding GIS-project. advantages over ...:

-basemaps,
+- Possibility to add basemaps (voetnoot: EPA basemaps make you cry);
+- Possibility to add your own geospatial data as a reference, snap new objects on these features and paste the geometry of these features in your SWMM layers;
-own data (snapping, copy/paste), more powerful drawing tools.
-Standard already ..., for more CAD-like functionality, tracing etc, there are plugins available.
+- More power full drawing tools.
+Standard already ..., for more CAD-like functionality, tracing etc, there are plugins available;
-Copy paste / join / Field calculator

--   **do NOT mess around in the nodes layer or in the results layers!!!**
--   **Make sure your postgres server is running when starting the QGIS project. server sluiten: huilen**
+- A field calculator to update attributes in bulk.

+[PLAATJE?]

+###Sectors

+***SECTORS***

+1.  toggle editing of ... layers
+2.  draw new feature
+3. NODEID, sector_ID, ..., ..., handmatig (or field calculator :))
+4.  save edits.

 ###Drawing new junctions

+[plaatje?]

 1.  toggle editing of ... layers
 2.  draw new feature
-3. NODEID, sector_ID, ..., ...,
+3. NODEID, sector_ID, ..., ..., handmatig (or field calculator :))
 4.  save edits.

 ###Copy - Paste new junctions:

+[plaatje?]

 1.  make source layer active (click)
 1.  toggle editing of source layers (nodig?)